WarGames: Accolades

 WarGames was nominated for three Academy Awards: Best Cinematography (William A. Fraker), Sound (Michael J. Kohut, Carlos Delarios, Aaron Rochin, Willie D. Burton), and Writing, Screenplay Written Directly for the Screen (Lawrence Lasker, Walter F. Parkes).
-The company that provided the large screens used to display the tactical situations seen in the NORAD set employed a new design that was super-bright enabling the displays to be filmed live.
+The company that provided the large video wall used to display the tactical situations seen in the NORAD set employed a new design that was super-bright, enabling the displays to be filmed live.
 (The set was more visually impressive than the actual NORAD facilities at the time.)
 The animations seen on the NORAD displays, produced by Colin Cantwell, were created using Hewlett Packard HP 9845C computers driving monochrome HP 1345A vector displays, which were still-filmed through successive color-filters.
 Each frame took approximately one minute to produce, and 50,000 feet of negatives were produced over seven months.
-The animations were projected "live" onto the screens from behind using 16-mm film, so they were visible to the actors and no post-production work was needed.
-For this, the company was awarded an Academy Scientific and Technical Award.
+The animations were projected "live" onto the screens from behind using 16 mm film, so they were visible to the actors and no post-production work was needed.

+List of awards and nominations

 Influence

-WarGames was the first mass-consumed, visual media with the central theme of remote computing as well as hacking, and it served as both an amplifier vehicle and framework for America's earliest discussion of information technology.
-In the wake of the film, major news media focused on the potential for the "WarGames scenario" to exist in reality.
-This focus contributed to the creation of the first U.S. federal internet policy, the Counterfeit Access Device and Computer Fraud and Abuse Act of 1984.
+WarGames was the first mass-consumed, visual medium with the central theme of remote computing as well as hacking, and it served as both an amplifier vehicle and framework for America's earliest discussion of information technology.

-Bulletin board system (BBS) operators reported an unusual rise in activity in 1984, which at least one sysop attributed to WarGames introducing viewers to modems.
-The scenes showing Lightman's computer dialing every number in Sunnyvale led to the term "war dialing" (earlier known as "demon dialing"), a technique of using a modem to scan a list of telephone numbers in search of unknown computers, and indirectly to the newer term "wardriving".
+When The 414s hacker group penetrated systems at Los Alamos National Laboratory later in 1983, news media described the affair as "the 'WarGames' case" and speculated about the potential for the film's scenario to exist in reality.

 President Ronald Reagan, a family friend of Lasker's, watched the film and discussed the plot with members of Congress, his advisers, and the Joint Chiefs of Staff.
+Reagan ordered a full national security review.
+Within a week, the Joint Chiefs of Staff returned an answer: "Yes, the premise was technically possible".
 Reagan's interest in the film is credited with leading to the enactment 18 months later of NSDD-145, the first Presidential directive on computer security.

+Bulletin board system (BBS) operators reported an unusual rise in activity in 1984, which at least one sysop attributed to WarGames introducing viewers to modems.
+The scenes showing Lightman's computer dialing every number in Sunnyvale led to the term "wardialing" (earlier known as "demon dialing"), a technique of using a modem to scan a list of telephone numbers in search of unknown computers, and indirectly to the newer term, "wardriving".

+The film also led to the first U.S. federal internet policy: the Computer Fraud and Abuse Act of 1986.

+Related media

+Novelization

+A novelization of the film was written by David Bischoff.